DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-10-07-round-6-accredited-provider-research-findings.md

 {{ appUserNeed({
   description: "As a provider,
-  I need schools to understand the benefits of mentoring, So that, We get more buy-in from school staff to attend mentor training."
+  I need schools to understand the benefits of mentoring, So that, we get more buy-in from school staff to attend mentor training."
 }) }}

 {{ appUserNeed({